bglawson1001/4443-MobileApps-Lawson/Assignments/A07/README.md

 ### Brayden Lawson
 ### Description:

 In this assignment Dr.Griffin wanted us to add a chat feature to our app that would allow us to click on a users name and send a message to them.
 This particular assignment is frontend only.
+There is no backend.

 ### Files